averyhouse/Assassery/README.md

    1. `cd frontend && npm run dev` in the first pane
    1. `python3 manage.py runserver 127.0.0.1:3000` in the second pane
 5. Now detach from tmux (Ctrl+B + D) and exit the server

+If it's already running, reattch using: `tmux attach` (since that should be the only one on the server)